Beach Energy makes plans for infill drilling off Australia to meet gas demand

 Located offshore between the southern tip of Victoria and the northern margin of Tasmania in the shallow waters of Bass Strait, the Bass Basin enables the Australian player to extract natural gas from the Yolla field, transporting it to shore via a 147-kilometre subsea pipeline where it joins the 32km-long raw gas pipeline to the BassGas processing plant near Lang Lang in Victoria.

-Beach Energy confirmed that it is preparing to further develop the existing Yolla offshore gas field in the Bass Strait to “meet the ongoing demand for natural gas in Australia.”
-To this end, the firm submitted this EP to NOPSEMA, explaining that it plans to drill an additional infield well into the existing Yolla field.
+Beach Energy confirmed that it was preparing to further develop the existing Yolla offshore gas field in the Bass Strait to “meet the ongoing demand for natural gas in Australia.”
+To this end, the firm submitted the EP to NOPSEMA, planning to drill an additional infield well into the existing Yolla field.

 According to the EP, the scope of the petroleum activities includes MODU positioning, drilling activities, completion activities, plug and abandonment, topsides (platform) piping fabrication, and operations support activities (vessels and helicopters).

 The Yolla infill drilling activity is scheduled to start in the fourth quarter of 2022.
 It is expected to take approximately 90-130 days, depending on the final work program and potential operational delays.
-Beach Energy further stated that these activities are planned to be completed by the fourth quarter of 2023 subject to operational delays.
+These activities are planned to be completed by the fourth quarter of 2023 subject to operational delays.